vincidg/vincidg.github.io/README.md

-# **[Vincent de Guzman]** - Architectural Portfolio
+# **Vincent de Guzman** - Architectural Portfolio

 ## About Me
 Hello!
-I am [Vincent de Guzman], a passionate 3D Modeler, Renderer, and Visualizer with expertise in architectural visualization.
+I am Vincent de Guzman, a passionate 3D Modeler, Renderer, and Visualizer with expertise in architectural visualization.
 Welcome to my portfolio, where I showcase my best architectural projects and designs.

 ---